dickensas/smartsynthizer/README.md

-#SythSmart
+# SmartSynthizer

-SynthSmart is an initiative to do low level mathematical interface for music instruments synthesizer
+SmartSynthizer is an initiative to do low level mathematical interface for music instruments synthesizer

-#Libraries
+# Libraries

 it uses MathGL, OpenAL, Glade, RSVG and GTK4

 The piano key buttons are made from SVG only, if you modify the SVG take care of keeping the ID of the tags intact otherwise the buttons will not hightlight

-#Work In Progress
+# Work In Progress

 The code still work in progress